 Cons: Some cats don’t like the fragrance, may be dustier than some brands, somewhat expensive

-#4 Arm & Hammer Platinum Clump and Seal Cat Litter
+#4 Arm & Hammer Clump and Seal Cat Litter

-This Arm & Hammer Platinum Clump and Seal Cat Litter does exactly what it says – it forms hard clumps that seal away odor.
-This formula is made with 10% more odor eliminators than the original Clump and Seal formula to guarantee an odor-free home for 7 days.
+This Arm & Hammer Clump and Seal Cat Litter does exactly what it says – it forms hard clumps that seal away odor.
+This formula is made with odor eliminators to guarantee an odor-free home for 7 days.
 Because it works so well to seal and destroy odors, it is an excellent option for multi-cat households or simply for cat owners who want to scoop the litter box once a week instead of every day.

-In addition to being an odor-destroying formula, this Arm & Hammer Platinum Clump and Seal Cat Litter is also dust-free.
+In addition to being an odor-destroying formula, this Arm & Hammer Clump and Seal Cat Litter is also dust-free.
 This cat litter features a proprietary blend of moisture-activated micro-granules as well that form a hard, tight clump.
 Not only does this eliminate odor, but it helps reduce litter waste as well – you can simply scoop the clumps and keep the clean litter in the box.
-It is also affordably priced under $20 for a 27.5-pound box.
+It is also affordably priced and available in different sizes.

-Pros: Affordably priced, 7 days of odor control, great for multi-cat households, reduces litter waste, forms tight clumps, dust-free formula, seals and destroys odor on contact, 10% stronger than original
+Pros: Affordably priced, 7 days of odor control, great for multi-cat households, reduces litter waste, forms tight clumps, dust-free formula, seals and destroys odor on contact